uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 === 3.4.4 Training and Validation

 The model was trained for 300 epochs.
-Loss and Accuracy for both training and validation sets were calculated in each epoch to monitor convergence trends.
-Dropout was active during training to enhance generalization.
-Key metrics were logged every 50 epochs.
-Finally, training/validation loss curves and validation accuracy curves were plotted to assess the stability of model convergence.
+Loss and accuracy metrics for both training and validation sets were computed at each epoch.
+Dropout was applied during training to improve generalization.
+Convergence trends were monitored by logging performance metrics every 50 epochs, followed by visual inspection of loss and accuracy curves.
 #v(1em)
 === 3.4.5 Model Evaluation
 * ROC Curve & AUC*: The Receiver Operating Characteristic (ROC) curve was plotted[15] using validation results, and the Area Under the Curve (AUC) was calculated to quantify overall classification performance.
 Youden's J statistic ($"TPR" - "FPR"$) was utilized to determine the optimal classification threshold.